The Windsor Hotel

 More travel guides

 Malta experiences hot, dry summers which are most enjoyable in June and September.
-But their winters are mild too, with temperatures rarely dropping below 15°C, even in January.
+But winters in Sliema are mild too, with temperatures rarely dropping below 15°C, even in January.

 The nearest airport to Sliema is Malta International Airport, 20km away.

-Divers and snorkellers: Malta’s northeast coast is famous for its diving opportunities and Sliema’s in a prime position.
+Divers and snorkellers: Malta’s northeast coast is famous for its diving opportunities and Sliema’s in a prime position for your underwater adventures.

 Shoppers: Sliema has lots of sophisticated bars and designer shops along its two coastal roads, Tower Road and Triq ix–Xatt.